marot/ash_backpex/README.md

         end
       end
     end
+end
 ```

 ## Thanks!

-Building this little integration seemed like a better business decision than any alternatives, which is a credit to the great work of the Backpex team!
+Building this little integration seemed easier than any alternatives to get the admin I wanted, which is a credit to the great work of the Backpex team!

-Claude wrote the Phoenix Form protocol implementation for Ash.Changeset.
-Needs testing, etc.